neuralmagic/sparseml/integrations/torchvision/README.md

 # SparseML Torchvision Integration

-This directory explains how to use SparseML's `torchvision` integration to train inference-optimized sparse NLP models on your dataset.
+This directory explains how to use SparseML's `torchvision` integration to train inference-optimized sparse image classification models on your dataset.

 There are two main workflows enabled by SparseML: